sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. versionadded:: 2.2

-    Specifies the color scheme to use when displaying a Confluence ``Code Block`` macro.
+    Specifies the color scheme to use when displaying a Confluence code block macro.

     .. code-block:: python